 AW609 Cockpit Simulator (Courtesy: Leonardo Helicopters)

+According to Leonardo, advanced training systems and services are aimed at maximizing mission effectiveness as well as safety and may help managing emergency situation and avert crashes associated with various potential causes.
 Leonardo and CAE are developing an AW169 simulator cockpit to be made available and used in the CAE 3000 Series simulator, Leonardo said on March 6.

 Beside the AW169 full flight simulator, Leonardo and CAE are also developing an AW609 full flight simulator, and both simulators--the AW169 and the AW609--are to enter service next year.

 "Both the AW609 and AW169 simulators for the new [Leonardo} training academy in Philadelphia will be operated by Rotorsim, the joint venture owned equally by CAE and Leonardo," according to Leonardo.

 "The AW609 simulator will deliver the most advanced level of training to all customers undertaking the AW609 Type Rating for their operations worldwide, as well as for recurrent training for rated pilots.
 Pilots in training will be able to practice all the required operational tasks and procedures for the AW609 tiltrotor in both normal and emergency conditions, both flight and mission related in all phases of flight," Leonardo said.
 "The AW609 FFS perfectly replicates the unique tiltrotor flight conditions, operating environments and the real aircraft behaviour with the possibility to also use Night Vision Goggles for night missions."

 Leonardo said that it has employed simulators in the last several yeas to train pilots how to fly their aircraft in an optimal manner, perform the mission effectively and safely and how to manage critical situations, including tail rotor failures.